-Semi-finalists, finalists and winners of The American Prize are announced according to the strict timetable published with each competition.
-In general, this process takes approximately 90 days from the application deadline to the announcement of the winner(s).
+Semi-finalists, finalists and winners of The American Prize are announced according to the timetable published with each competition.
 The decision of the judges is final.

 Who administers the competitions?

 The American Prize is administered by Hat City Music Theater, Inc., a 501(c)3 non-profit performing arts organization based in Danbury, Connecticut.